fogleman/Tiling/README.md

     b = model.add_all(a, [1], 3)
     c = model.add_all(a, [2], 6, fill=RED)
     model.repeat(c)
-    model.render(dc)
+    surface = model.render()

 Once finished, you can turn off the helper labels and adjust the scale as desired.

-Dual tilings can be created with `render(dual=True)`.
+Dual tilings can be created with `model.render(dual=True)`.
 This setting renders polygons such that the vertices of the original tiling correspond to the faces of the dual tiling and vice-versa.

 ![Image](http://i.imgur.com/cOrQsXW.png)